OpenUpSA/openbylaws-saflii/README.md

     pip install -r requirements.txt
     ```

 3. To install the crontab that updates the by-laws every morning, use ``crontab crontab``.
+THIS WILL OVERRIGHT YOUR EXISTING CRONTAB!

 4. Run the archiver, giving it a target directory where to put the documents: